Skip to Main Content

 TIMING OF PUBLICATION CYCLE Primary sources tend to come first in the publication cycle.
 Secondary sources tend to come second in the publication cycle.

 Example: Scientists studying Genetically Modified Foods.
-Article in scholarly journal reporting research and methodology.
-Articles analyzing and commenting on the results of original research; books doing the same
+Article in a scholarly journal reporting methodology and results of an original research study on GMO foods.
+Article or book analyzing, comparing, and commenting on the results of a number of original research studies.

 Source: The Evolution of Scientific Information (from Encyclopedia of Library and Information Science, vol. 26) & GTCC Library Guide.